Patent rights and licenses

 The noise reduction method is applicable worldwide.
 It can be used in FM receiver chips, smartphones, car radios, rebroadcast receivers, Hi-Fi stereo receivers and as a standalone device, either hardware-based or as a software solution.
-The method is patent-protected in Germany and the U.S.A..
-In Canada the patent is pending.
+The method is patent-protected in Germany, the U.S.A. and Canada.

 patent No. US 10,003,422